zaboople/essay/Ethics/FreeWill.md

 ## An Attempt At Real Perspective

 We live in a strange universe that confronts us with the unfathomability of existence.
-At smaller, more pragmatic scales we can find meaning and create order, but at the greatest scales it is extraordinarily difficult, seemingly hopeless.
-This forms a *complimentary* contradiction to our deterministic desire.
-Some people, driven to madness by this contradiction, become delusional, claiming to unlock the fathoming puzzle; and others become nihilistic.
-Reasonable people learn to accept and balance this burden, knowing they have much work to do regardless.
-They can render this as religious faith if they like - maybe they must.
+At smaller, more pragmatic scales we can find meaning and create order, but at the greatest scales this approaches impossibility.
+This forms a complimentary contradiction to our deterministic intentions.
+Some people use this as an excuse to become nihilistic.
+Reasonable people learn to accept and balance the burden, knowing they have much work to do.
+They can render this as religious faith if they like, and some would insist, some shrug, some scoff.

-Rational understanding and action is part of your intrinsic value; doing the "right" thing means doing the "smartest" thing means doing the "deterministic" thing, which is to say, your actions are predictable rather than random.
-Of course we cannot predict your actions perfectly unless we have the same information as you, and your actions will be imperfect because your information is imperfect.
+Rational understanding and action is part of your intrinsic value; doing the "right" thing means doing the "smartest" thing means doing the "deterministic" thing, which is to say, your actions are ideally predictable rather than random.
+Of course we cannot predict your actions perfectly unless we have the same information as you, and your actions will be imperfect because you and your information are imperfect.
 There will be quite a bit of chaotic serendipity, in which accidents yield innovations.
-Imperfection abounds, and any proper artist recognizes imperfection as aesthetic beauty, a paradoxical and intrinsic gift, a second dimension of contradiction, a perfect imperfection.
-The imperfection of perspective is what *makes* you an individual instead of an indistinguishable dimension of an omniscient entity.
+Imperfection abounds, and any proper artist sees beauty in that.
+The imperfection of perspective makes you an individual instead of an indistinguishable part of an omnipresent entity.

 To be perfectly irrational is to be perfectly doomed; but to be perfectly rational & deterministic in any pragmatic sense is unnecessary, counterproductive, and impossible to begin with.
 We have to balance rationality with imperfection and the unfathomability of existence.

 Rather than obsessing over free will, obsess over *value*.
 How do you become a person of great value?
-Start with the rational, deterministic things: Be smart, observant, knowledgeable, reliable.
+Start with the rational, deterministic things: Be smart, observant, knowledgeable, reliable, meaningful.
 Move on to imperfection: Be open-minded, flexible, forgiving.
 Finally: Embrace the unfathomability as how things are meant to be, whatever that might mean, and make the most of it.

 ----